 While this has something in common with the community of interest approach, the interchangeability of the brand and a patent is an interesting and unique concept that differentiates it from most other definitions, but draws some comparisons with the interchangeability in the Indonesian system.
 There are also elements of the prescribed plan approach, as the franchisor's 'operating system' must be used.

-	Taiwan’s ‘Standards Governing Disclosure of Information by Franchisors’38 seem to confuse the marketing plan or prescribed system and the community of interest approach and define a ‘franchise operating relationship’ in terms of a community of interest as ‘a continuing relationship in which an enterprise, through contractual means, licenses its trademarks or operating know-how for use by another enterprise and assists or offers guidance to that other enterprise in its operations, and for which the other enterprise provides specific consideration’.39 This shows the kind of relationship required for a community of interest approach but also the assistance and guidance seen in the marketing plan approach.
+Taiwan's Guidelines on the Business Practices of Franchisors38 seem to confuse the marketing plan or prescribed system and the community of interest approach and define a 'franchise operating relationship' in terms of a community of interest as 'a continuing relationship in which an enterprise, through contractual means, licenses its trademarks or operating know-how for use by another enterprise and assists or offers guidance to that other enterprise in its operations, and for which the other enterprise provides specific consideration'.39 This shows the kind of relationship required for a community of interest approach but also the assistance and guidance seen in the marketing plan approach.

 III THE NEED FOR FRANCHISES TO HAVE BEEN PILOTED

 There is sometimes a concern that until a franchise model has been tested in a new market it is not fit to be franchised to third parties.
 As a result, some countries such as China and Vietnam prohibit franchising until the concept has been piloted in the local market.
 In China there is a requirement that the franchisor establish and operate two company-owned units for more than one year before granting franchises to third parties.40 Although the original regulation required that this pilot had to be in China, this requirement has been modified mirroring the debate in Italy, so that the pilot can be anywhere.